-Classical Studies Entry Criteria: Sufficient external Credits in English and/or History at Sacred Heart Certificate Level or higher er Level 3 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 13CLS 91395 Analyse the significance of a work(s) of art in the classical world.
-3 4 Taaahay in Chausar 91394 Analyse ideas and values of the classical world.
-3 4 Teacher in Charge: 90514 Complete independent research on an area of the classical world.
+Classical Studies Entry Criteria: Sufficient external Credits in English and/or History at Sacred Heart Certificate Level or higher r Level 3 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 13CLS 91395 Analyse the significance of a work(s) of art in the classical world.
+3 4 Tanahar in Charges 91396 Analyse the impact of a significant historical figure on the classical world.
+3 4 Teacher in Charge: 91397 Demonstrate understanding of significant ideology(ies) in the classical world.
 3 6 Mrs Stephanie loka 91398 Demonstrate understanding of the lasting influences of the classical world on other cultures across time.
 3 6

 Classical Studies is the study of History, Literature, Art and Architecture of Ancient Greece and Rome.

-Level 3 studies include Roman mythology, the relationship between gods and mortals, the change from the Republic to Empire, (History), Virgil's Aeneid (Literature), Roman Art and Architecture (Art History) and the influence this ancient society has had on later periods of history.
+Level 3 studies include: Roman mythology, the relationship between gods and mortals, the change from the Republic to Empire and the significance of the first emperor Augustus (History), Roman Art and Architecture (Art History) and the influence this ancient society has had on later periods of history.
 There are Scholarship opportunities available at Level 3.

 In the topics studied, many of the origins of Western Europe's art, architecture, engineering, literature, law, philosophy, politics and religion, are to be found.
 Furthermore, Greek and Latin are the foundations of the English language.
-Scholarship Classics is offered every year and the Level 3 course provides a strong foundation.
+Scholarship Classics is offered every year, and the Level 3 course provides a strong foundation.
 Classical Studies provides an excellent preparation for University level study.

-Cost: \$15 for Curriculum Handbook and field excursions.
+Cost: \$15 for Curriculum Handbooks.